 Overview

-To partition a table is to classify data of the same category into the same partition.
-The classification is based on the partition key, which can consist of one or more primary key columns in the table.
+Partitioning is to classify data of the same category into the same partition.
+Data in a partitioned table is classified based on partition key columns.
+A partitioned table can contain one or more partition key columns.

 In MaxCompute, each value in a partition key column is specified as a partition.
 You can specify multi-level partitions with multiple partition key columns.
 Multi-level partitions are similar to multi-level directories in structure.